Body Tremors, Shaking, Trembling, Vibrating Anxiety Symptoms

 Body tremors, shaking symptoms often seem more disconcerting when undistracted, when trying to rest or go to sleep, or when waking up from a nap or sleep.

-While some people may be able to control their shaking, trembling, and vibrating by calming themselves down or by tightening and loosening their muscles, most often this symptom occurs involuntarily, meaning there isn’t much we can do to stop it from occurring.
+While some people may be able to control their shaking, trembling, and vibrating by calming themselves down or by tightening and loosening their muscles, most often this symptom occurs involuntarily, meaning there isn’t much you can do to stop it from occurring.

 Some people experience tremors only when moving certain muscles, while others experience tremors all the time regardless of muscle movement.